BDC Hamburger Icon

 Espoused values

-Each new hire to a company can change the company’s environment.
-In addition, each action and reaction employees take form the impression of the culture on other workers.
-For example, how a leader responds to a situation in which an employee takes an out-of-the-norm action will communicate more to an employee than a line in a handbook about how to act at work.
+For example, how a leader responds to a situation in which an employee takes an unconventional or unexpected action will communicate more to an employee than a line in a handbook about how to act at work.

 Basic assumptions

-Foundational beliefs in an employee’s mind remain the final ingredient to a successful, organized and healthy culture.
+Team members’ foundational beliefs are the final ingredient to a successful, organized and healthy culture.
 These beliefs aren’t often mentioned in workplace settings.
-Instead, they’re evident in the way employees, managers and decision-makers move about the world.
+Instead, they’re evident in how employees, managers and decision-makers act and interact within the organization.
 Leaders can foster the culture they want to build by reinforcing positive behavior and discouraging negative reactions.
-[Read more about The Management Theory of Mary Parker Follett.]
+[Read more about The Management Theory of Mary Parker Follett]

 Bottom LineBottom line